Empis-House/DDRB-Empis-Lab/README.md

     3. Implement an RL Agent to balance the Reward component, setting all rewards* across the level to induce the User/Agent to achieve the expected jump performance.

     4. Create an Environment Manager which controls hyperparameters of previous components to optimize long-term User/Agent results with increasing Objective performance.

+    5. Test the complete environment with different Mario Bros player ML-agents.
+The model's objective is to improve the original ML-agent's robustness.
+Additionally, we believe our model would accelerate its convergence to optimal performance.

 * Also, we expect to test it in a real game, with a version of the Dynamic Difficulty Reward Balancing trained with multiple Artificial Agents.